slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Focus on what you can easily give that empowers others.

+Entrepreneurs are more risk-averse than average.
+Budget pessimistically using worst-case scenarios.
+Check if the math scales.

+First try to sell it, then build it.
 Validate your business by finding paying clients.
 If something is worth doing, sales come easily and dollars are high.
 If you have to drag people along, you’re wasting time.
-The more they pay, the more they value it—the consumer votes with their wallet.
+The more they pay, the more they value it, the consumer votes with their wallet.
 It’s not about what you know; it’s about who trusts you to solve their problems.
 Often it requires technical skills.
 Always persuasion skills.

-First try to sell it, then build it.
-If people say they’ll pay but don’t, it’s normal, not wannapreneurship.
-It’s just part of the struggle.

-Hints:

-- If you have an idea, test and launch now (MVP).
+The bottleneck is rarely tool knowledge, it’s understanding customer needs.
+It’s easier when you are the customer.
+Start with what interests you.
+Skip theory; solve the problem.
+If you have an idea, test and launch now (MVP) but do the math.
 Timing is key in startup success (quick to start, not necessarily first).
 Team and execution follow.
 Find the 80/20 solution.
-Don’t invest heavy effort only to discover no paying demand.
-- The bottleneck is rarely tool knowledge—it’s understanding customer needs.
-It’s easier when you are the customer.
-Start with what interests you.
-Skip theory; solve the problem.
-- Do the math.
-For any idea, check if it scales: seats × average meal price × turnover for a restaurant.
-Will max capacity cover rent?
-Potential sales × reach cost × expected conversion?
-Production per hour — will it pay enough?
-- In complex, mature markets, starting small may prevent competing with incumbents.
-- Create a culture that rewards killing ideas.
-No one gets fired—people get praised for saving money.
-- Do things manually first.
+Do things manually first.
 Don’t scale team/product until people want it.
 Automate only when manual capacity is overwhelmed.
-- Focus on revenue-generating activities.
+Don’t invest heavy effort only to discover no paying demand.
+Focus on revenue-generating activities.
 If it doesn’t earn money, don’t do it or outsource to free time for cash flow.
-- Deliver a little more than expected for recommendations.
-- «Fire» nasty, time-consuming clients.
-- Entrepreneurs are more risk-averse than average.
-Budget pessimistically using worst-case scenarios.
-- Failure improves entrepreneurship only if you study it.
+Deliver a little more than expected for recommendations. «Fire» nasty, time-consuming clients.
+Failure improves entrepreneurship only if you study it.

 > *"Don’t open a shop unless you know how to smile."
 -- vox populi*